CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Why Do Babies Get Hiccups?

-Newborn hiccups are most frequently caused by baby overfeeding, eating too quickly or swallowing a lot of air.
-“Any of these things can lead to stomach distention,” Forgenie says.
-When the stomach distends it actually pushes against the diaphragm, which causes it to spasm, and voilà—hiccups!
+• Baby overfeeding: Eating too much, eating too quickly or swallowing a lot of air can bring about hiccups in babies.
+“Any of these things can lead to stomach distention,” says Christal Forgenie, MD, a pediatrician with Soha Pediatrics in New York City.
+When the stomach distends it actually pushes against the diaphragm, which causes it to spasm, and—voilà—hiccups!
 Forgenie adds that it’s very common for newborn hiccups to set in after or even during a feeding.
+So if baby starts hiccuping as you’re trying to offer the breast or a bottle, consider it a hint to take a breather.
+You may even be able to prevent hiccups by feeding baby slowly and taking breaks for burping.

 Related Video